Scala Code of Conduct

 - Respect differences of opinion and remember that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a single right answer; we will find the best solutions by engaging in constructive discussion, with everybody bringing their unique viewpoint and experience to the table.

 - Remember that everyone was new to Scala at some point.
 We want to encourage newcomers to join our community and learn the Scala language and ecosystem.
 Always assume good intentions and a willingness to learn, just as you are willing to evolve your own opinion as you gain new insights.

 - Keep unstructured critique to a minimum.
 We encourage sharing ideas and perspectives, so please ensure that your feedback is constructive and relevant.
 If you have solid ideas you want to experiment with, make a fork and see how it works.

 - We will exclude you from interaction if you insult, demean or harass anyone.
-The term “Harassment” includes “Unacceptable Behavior” described in the Citizen Code of Conduct.
+See examples of unacceptable behavior below.
 In particular, we don’t tolerate behavior that excludes people in socially marginalized groups.

 - Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member’s behavior, please contact one of the moderators immediately.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member’s behavior, please contact the moderation team immediately.